zpzim/SCAMP/docs/source/performance.rst

 Precomputation performance
 **************************

-SCAMP's method for precomputing the necessary statisics for the matrix profile computation uses an O(nm) algorithm to compute the norms.
+When enabling the --high_precision_precompute flag in the SCAMP CLI, the method for precomputing the necessary statisics for the matrix profile computation uses an O(nm) algorithm to compute the norms.
 This computation can become a bottleneck if you specify an extremely large subsequence length.
-If this is an issue, you can use a faster method by passing --high_precision_precompute=false to the SCAMP CLI.

-The timing results below use window size 100 and are not affected by the bottleneck described above.
+The timing results below do not use this option.

 Performance Comparisons